Top 47 ETL Interview Questions & Answers (2025)

 If the new total spending exceeds the threshold, the system would then load this event into a separate real-time alerting system.
 This might involve publishing a message to another Kafka topic, sending an event to a real-time analytics platform like Google Analytics for Firebase, or calling an API to trigger a push notification or email alert.

-Meanwhile, the updated total spending is also loaded back into the cache or database, ready for when the next transaction comes in.
+Meanwhile, the updated total spending is also loaded back into the cache or database, ready for the next transaction.

 For questions 37 and 38, refer to the following case: